more-please/more-stuff/runfig/README.md

 - Scan for config files with an additional `.js` or `.ts` extension
 - Load each file and extract its default export
-- Convert each export to the appropriate format (JSON, YAML or TOML)
+- Convert each export to the appropriate format (JSON, YAML, TOML or Markdown)
 - Write a corresponding output file for each input

 For example, if Runfig sees a `wrangler.toml.ts` script it will use that to generate `wrangler.toml`.